northjosh/monitoring/README.md

 # monitoring
-Monitoring System Using Rasberry Pi
+Monitoring System Using Rasberry Pi, Flask and MQTT